top of page

 A typical example of a 'life situation' improving from this practice was recently whilst dealing with bad behaviour of a certain airline, I remained calm throughout the entire process.
 After four long, brutal days of dealing with them, I got the outcome I wanted, and they got a calm, well mannered, assertive, but not aggressive customer.
 I didn't have to lose my cool!
 Loosing our cool, makes both parties feel bad.
 Of course the situation with the airline was still frustrating, but there was no shouting involved!
 Good result!
 And that, I believe, was another direct result of my mediation practice.

-Nowadays, not only is my world full of meditation but it's also with a clear head, as there are no longer any substances clouding my thoughts.
+Nowadays, not only is my world including meditation but it's also with a clear head, as there are no longer any substances clouding my thoughts.
 I was never addicted to substances, I was simply using them to enhance the fun!
 Or so I thought at the time.
 I am very lucky to have an 'off' button when it came to substances.
 I have learned in the last few years that many people are not as fortunate, and cannot simply stop easily and they struggle with cravings.
 I have always thought in moderation, nothing is bad.
 But I found when you have a clean clear head, it is a different high altogether.
 And it's not bad at all.
 It's actually kinda cool.

 You may ask what's the difference....Well, everyone has a different answer for this.
 I can only share mine....My personal experience is that the twelve step programs ask you to put all your trust in another entity.
 Call it your higher power, your god, whatever you choose to name it, put your eggs in their basket.
 Refuge Recovery asks you not to beleive in anything, only that you dig deep within YOURSELF to change the suffering, by attending meetings, remaining abstinent and doing the hard work.

 I now have many hours behind me in both twelve step programs, and RR.
-I first walked into the rooms of Alanon (a 12-step program), a few years ago, pre pandemic, with only one question...'how can I best love and support an alcoholic friend'.
+I first walked into the rooms of Alanon (a 12-step program), a few years ago, pre pandemic, with only one question...'how can I best support my alcoholic partner'.
 I truly knew nothing about this topic.
 I've learned since, that normally, people start Alanon with a different question, and that is, 'how can I make my person/family member, stop drinking, drugging, over eating, over spending etc. Alanon has many sayings and slogans, one that suits best to answer this question is, "I cannot change it, I cannot control it, I cannot cure it and I certainly didn't cause it!"
 I have learned that what most likely caused it, is nearly always due to individual trauma.
 That is what causes some to reach for the drug, the food, the bottle in the beginning...
 It is usually NOT from a recent situation, but rather what we as individuals have had to deal with in our own lives.
 These experiences formed us from the start, and causing pain that followed us as adults.
 Numbing was probably the easiest, most common way to deal with the pain of trauma, neglect, abuse, and abandonment triggers.

 Until this past year, I never knew personal growth like I do now...and in a year from now, or in a decade I may be saying that again and again, because there is no "end" to healing, personal growth and evolving.
 Whether you are in recovery as an addict or simply someone who loves the meditation, healing and growth that are part of the program...there is never a graduation!
 There is only more of the same, again, and again.
 Only improving with time.